Sanskrit and Vedic learning: Etymology and context

 "Sanskrit learning" is a broad category, referring to the study and transmission of religious and secular knowledge preserved in Sanskrit texts.
 "Vedic learning" concerns the correct recitation, and the understanding of their sacred meaning, of the Vedic mantras, liturgical hymns of the Vedic people.
 These were composed in the early Vedic period (ca. 1500–900 BCE) by the Vedic people, and expanded with a vast corpus of explanatory and philosophical texts in the late Vedic period (900–500 BCE).
 Vedanga are six auxiliary disciplines of Vedic studies, namely phonetics, meter, grammar, etymology, ritual instructions, and astrology.

 Through the process of Sanskritization, and the production of formal exegetical commentaries (sastras), a broad range of non-Vedic religious traditions were incorporated into the Brahmanical fold, resulting in the Hindu synthesis.
 This synthesis developed around the beginning of the Common Era, but continued afterwards, as for example in Kashmir Shaivism.

 Modes of learning

 Svādhyāya

 Svādhyāya refers to the practice of self-study or self-introspection of the Vedas and other sacred texts, often involving recitation, repetition, reflection, and mantra practice, without the requirement of a teacher or institution.

 Pathashala

 In a pathasala, children are taught in Sanskrit by Brahmins.
 In India, the term pathasala has become synonymous with the term vidyalaya which refers to school.
 Before British rule, along with gurukulas, pathasalas served as primary educational institutions in India.
 Pathasalas were non-residential in nature, where as gurukalas were residential.

 Shakha

-A Shakha is specifically a Hindu theological school that specializes in learning certain Vedic texts, or else the traditional texts followed by such a school.
+A Shakha is specifically a Hindu theological school that specialises in learning certain Vedic texts, or else the traditional texts followed by such a school.